Wilbeibi/recipes/scripts/one-liner.md

     - `less -r` display bash esxape codes as colors
     - `v` to edit file, `F` to keep reading as updated
     - `less +F` follow updates, `less +G` start 20% into file, `less +/foo` search for 'foo'
+12. `fc`: fix command, open the last command you ran in an editor, and rerun